Updated: Mar 11

-In today's environment, teenagers are exposed to more information and disinformation about sex.
+In today's environment, teenagers are exposed to a lot more information and disinformation about sex than their parents.
 It's difficult to know where to begin.
 My parents, and probably most parents of their generation, were uncomfortable talking about any activity that went on "in the bedroom."
 Lucy and Ricky slept in twins beds for Pete's sakes!
 But, somehow they managed to have Little Ricky.
 What guys learned was mostly locker room "knowledge" mixed with images from Playboy and Hustler.

 Kids in elementary school now know as much or more about sex than college students a generation ago.